Observation Peak Bow Summit Area

 the Icefield Parkways / Jasper exit (highway 93) going north.
 Head north 39km (24.4 miles)

 to the Bow Summit area.
-Near the left hand turn into the Peyto Lake viewpoint there
+Just 20 yards past the left hand turn into the Peyto Lake viewpoint there

 is a right hand turn onto a gravel road.
 Take the right hand turn onto the gravel road and

-drive a few hundred yards to a spot where the road is impassable.
+drive a very short distance to a spot where the road is impassable.
 From this spot you are

 looking right at the slopes of Observation Peak.